kylpo/notes/Web-vs-Native.md

 The realization of web-lite kind of goes counter to Mobile First design.
 Almost feels like we were led to think that we should build mobile apps on the web because of this Mobile First mantra.

+DOM has its issues, but it is an __extensible__ rendering platform.
+Extensions, user styling, etc.

 # Web vs Native
 - Web is for accessibility, especially PWA (offline) web is good for _content_